uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 Basic information is provided in this README file.
 For more details, see the
 wiki: [](https://github.com/ua-snap/dvm-dos-tem/wiki)

-The dvm-dos-tem is a process based bio-geo-chemical ecosystem model.
+The dvm-dos-tem (`dvmdostem`) is a process based bio-geo-chemical ecosystem model.

-There are two ways in which you might interact with dvmdostem: performaing an _extrapolation_, or performing a _calibration_.
+There are two primary ways in which you might interact with `dvmdostem`: performing an _extrapolation_, or performing a _calibration_.

-When performing a calibration, you will evaluate the simulation as it is running.
-You will also likely be pausing the simulation to adjusting parameters and settings.
+When performing an extrapolation the program progresses to completion, typically over one or more spatial locations (multiple cohorts, or grid cells).
+The outputs are typically analyzed only once the simulation has completed for all time-steps and spatial locations.

 Calibrations are performed for a single spatial location (a single cohort or grid cell).

-When performing an extrapolation the program progresses to completion, typically over one or more spatial locations (multiple cohorts, or grid cells).
-The outputs are analyzed only once the simulation has completed for all time-steps and spatial locations.
+For calibration, we currently have two approaches:

+1. manual calibration
+2. machine learning assisted calibration

+Most of our tooling was originally developed for the manual approach to calibration, and we have since adapted it to be usable under the guidance of machine learning algorithms.

+Under a manual calibration, you will evaluate the simulation as it progresses, pause the simulation to adjust parameters by hand, and then resume the simulation while keeping an eye on the model outputs with respect to the calibration target values.

+Our current machine-learning assisted calibration process uses an external software called [PEST](http://www.pesthomepage.org), which will automatically adjust parameters, and compute a final metric denoting how close the model outputs are to our calibration targets.

+There is more information concerning calibration in the `calibration/` directory.

 Requirements and Dependencies
 -----------------------------------------------------------------------------------------